juliarscat/juliars/readme.txt

-Folder with codes and projects done by oneself to try things funny and useful
+Folders with codes and projects done by oneself to try things funny and useful The folders are separate by categories based on different systems.